- How does one become a Cal State East Bay student?

 Academic Advising and Career Education (AACE)

 AACE is located in the Student Services Building, 2nd Floor.
-Academic advisors are available to discuss and explain your transfer evaluation or the degree audit you will receive from Planning, Enrollment Management, and Student Affairs.
+Academic advisors are available to discuss and explain your transfer evaluation or the degree audit you will receive from the Office of the Registrar.
 An official evaluation or an update of a prior evaluation is available by appointment.
 (See the Student Services chapter in this catalog for additional information on AACE.)

 Credit for Continuing Education and Correspondence School Work